 Wayne County Lightfest is open nightly from mid-November through the end of the year and is located in Merriman Hollow Park in Westland, Michigan.

 Each year, zoos across the country go all out to decorate their holiday displays, but the Detroit Zoo is a little different than most because it offers a special breakfast and dinner with Santa and a bunch of penguins.

 Breakfast With Santa takes place on select Saturdays in December from 8:30 to 10 a.m. and features a buffet with waffles, quiche, and cheese blintzes as well as a special visit with Santa that includes a free gift for each child.

-Dinner With Santa takes place on December 14, 15, and 16, 2018, from 5:30 to 7:30 p.m., and will feature an opportunity to stay for Wild Lights at the Zoo, the zoo's annual holiday lighting display.
-You'll also enjoy arts and crafts, and gift for each child, and a complete dinner buffet featuring traditional kids' favorites like chicken nuggets and mashed potatoes.
+Dinner With Santa takes place the second weekend in December (daily Friday through Sunday) from 5:30 to 7:30 p.m., and features an opportunity to stay for Wild Lights at the Zoo, the zoo's annual holiday lighting display.
+Treat your family to arts and crafts, and gift for each child, and a complete dinner buffet featuring traditional kids' favorites like chicken nuggets and mashed potatoes.

 Both meals take place at the Detroit Zoo's Wildlife Interpretive Gallery in Royal Oak, and advance tickets are required to attend.